Poyters/stella/README.md

 - Add Fibonacci sequence
 - Add counting sort
 - Add quick sort
-- Add clamp method to Number module that clamps number in min-max range
+- Create clamp method for a Number module that clamps number in min-max range
+- Create nearly equal method to Number module that determines whether number is equal to the other by given epsilon

 ### Version 0.3.1 (23 August 2020)